Icon/Navigation/Chevron/Left Back to search

 • Sitting room with woodburning stove

-• 50 acres of grounds, meadows, pasture and woodland (with bridges, streams, zip wire) for walks
+• 55 acres of grounds, meadows, pasture, ponds, woodland (bridges, streams, zip wire) for walks, signposted

 • Eco friendly - air and water source heat pumps in cottages and solar panels

-• Electric oven and induction hob, double fridge freezers for extra fridge space, washing machine, dishwasher, microwave, Smart TV, WiFi, Amazon Alexa, Radio, night lights
+• Electric oven, induction hob, double fridge freezers for extra fridge space, dish washer, washing machine, microwave, Smart TV, WiFi, Alexa, Radio

-• Fuel, power, and starter pack for woodburning stove inc. in rent, additional wood available to buy on site
+• Wood and starter pack for woodburning stove included

 • Enclosed rear garden with patio furniture and barbecue